clerklabs/selfquantifier/DEV.md

 tox -- test
 ```

-### Using the development version of python-clerkai in a notebook
+### Using the development version of selfquantifier in a notebook

 Run the following to install a Jupyter kernel and opening the example Jupyter notebook: